Apple Pay in EU antitrust spotlight as regulators seek details

 In an interview with Reuters last year, European Competition Commissioner Margrethe Vestager said she might investigate Apple Pay if there are formal complaints.

-Apple is already the target of a complaint by Swedish music streaming service Spotify (SPOT.N) which says the U.S. company unfairly limits rivals to its own streaming service.
+Apple is already the target of a complaint by Swedish music streaming service Spotify Technology SA (SPOT.N) which says the U.S. company unfairly limits rivals to its own streaming service.
 The Commission has yet to decide whether to open an investigation.